CLT is great, but it doesn't have much to say about motivation.

-CLT-informed instruction helps students develop fluency, and fluency can be self-reinforcing (because it's pleasurable to do something you're good at), but beyond that CLT has almost nothing to say about why we teach or why students should want to learn.
+CLT-based instruction helps students develop fluency which can be self-reinforcing because it's pleasurable to do something you're good at, but beyond that CLT has almost nothing to say about why we teach or why students should want to learn.

 Social learning theory goes some way towards filling this gap.